Village Hall Specifications, Photographs, Booking Arrangements and Key Holders

 The Village Hall Booking Diary may be consulted at point 4 below.

 b) Total Body Workout – this group meets on Thursday evenings (start time to be decided either 7.00 or 7.30 pm).
-Like the Pilates group this is pay when you attend, and the cost will be £5.
+This is pay when you attend, and the cost will be £5.
 For more details contact Jude Ruggerio on 07890 656053.

 a) View the Committee Membership